|

 She raised the tent flap and peered outside.
 Moments later, Berengar

-ushered in the strange messengers: a tall, distinguished-looking
+ushered in the strange group of messengers: a tall, distinguished-looking

 elf, a plump little woman dressedridiculously, Eowyn thoughtin